News & Insights

 Meet Our New GIS and Resilience Associate, Lindsey Nystrom

 Lindsey Nystrom (they/them) is Fernleaf’s newest team member.
-They are graduating from UNC-Asheville this spring with a Bachelor of Arts in Environmental Equity and will be joining us full-time as a GIS and Resilience Associate.
+They are graduating from UNC-Asheville this spring with a Bachelor of Arts and will be joining us full-time as a GIS and Resilience Associate.

 Posted May 5th, 2022